miajupiter/env-sample/README.md

 ## License - MIT License

-Copyright (c) 2023-**Now** [MiaJupiter Technology](https://miajupiter.com).
+Copyright (c) 2023-**Now** [MiaJupiter Technology Inc.](https://miajupiter.com).
 All rights reserved.
 We are proud to be [Open Source](https://opensource.org).
 For full details about the license, please check the `LICENSE` file in the root directory of the source repository.